Area Museums Wilton/Jay/Livermore Maine

 Here, the visitor is an active participant in daily and seasonal farming and housework, and becomes involved in the social, political and educational activities of the times.
 Norlands offers a number of programs for tour groups including families and individuals.
 Guided tours may include a visit to the Washburn family home, the one room school house to experience how "scholars" of 1853 learned their lessons and a visit to the library where you meet the members of the Washburn family.

-The Sandy River Railroad was built to serve the towns of Strong and Phillips in the Sandy River valley upstream of Farmington.
+The year 1879 and the Sandy River Railroad brought new life to Franklin County, Maine.
+The Sandy River Railroad was born from the need local people felt for a railroad to connect northern Franklin County with the Maine Central Railroad, which terminated in Farmington.
 The Sandy River Railroad was the first narrow gauge common carrier railroad built in the State of Maine.